Ruchik1917/EDA/README.md

 Student Performance Prediction
-This project uses Linear Regression (from scratch with NumPy & pandas) to predict student performance based on inputs like study hours, sleep, previous scores, etc.

-🔧 Features:
-Cleaned and explored the data

-Split the data into training and testing (80:20)

-Built Linear Regression from scratch

-Evaluated using MSE and R² score

-Made predictions on sample input
+This project aims to predict student performance using Linear Regression implemented from scratch with only NumPy and pandas.
+The model takes input features like hours of study, sleep duration, previous scores, extracurricular activities, and practice level to estimate a student's academic performance.

+We started with Exploratory Data Analysis (EDA) to understand the dataset and clean the data for better model accuracy.
+After preprocessing, the dataset was split into training and testing sets (80:20 ratio).
+A custom Linear Regression model was built from scratch without using any machine learning libraries.
+The model was trained on the dataset, and its performance was evaluated using Mean Squared Error (MSE) and R² Score.
+Finally, we used the model to make predictions on sample student data.